estevancarlos/uvi-falcon-scripts/readme.md

 `filterKnob:setStripImage("resources/min_knob_strip.png", 15)`

 ### Graphic Frames
 I am using the term "frame" to describe each graphic state of a UI widget.
-UVI does not document any of this.
-As such I will use the term frame.
+UVI calls these images but doesn't go further.
+I will use the term frame in order to not confuse terms.

 The `setStripImage` method is designed to load a graphic image that contains multiple frames of UI widget.
 For example, a button widget may contain an off state and an on state.
 This means a single graphic may contain two frames--the visual depiction of the on state and a separate frame for the off state.
 More complicated widgets can contain many frames.
 The second parameter `setStripImage` method is the amount of frames within the single graphic.
 This is why the method uses the term "strip".
 It's like a comic/animatiom strip.